Syntax242/s-antinpc/README.md

 # NPC Spawn Disabler

-This script allows you to disable NPC spawns within specific areas of the map in GTA V. You can configure the coordinates and radius for each area in the `config.lua` file.
+This script allows you to disable NPC spawns within specific areas of the map in FiveM.
+You can configure the coordinates and radius for each area in the `config.lua` file.

 ### Features:
 - Disables NPC spawns within the specified radius.